oliverzick/Delizious-Ini/README.md

 ## What?
 Delizious Ini is an easy to use .NET Standard library entirely written in C# for reading and writing of INI data.

-## New features in version 1.14.0
+## New features in version 1.15.0
-* Enable reading the comment of a section from INI document for given section name and default comment read mode
+* Enable writing the comment of a section for given section name and mode
-* Enable reading the comment of a property from INI document for given section name, property key and default comment read mode

 ## Features
 Delizious Ini provides the following features: